flame-engine/flame/doc/box2d.md

 The source of the bundled box2d on Flame can be found [here](https://github.com/flame-engine/box2d.dart).

-There is a simple example game [here](https://github.com/feroult/haunt) that can be used as reference of how to use box2d on Flame, although it is a little bit outdated and doesn't use `Box2DGame`.
+To use Box2D in your game you should add flame_box2d to your pubspec.yaml, which can be seen in the examples.

-There are some updated examples of how to use it [here](/doc/examples/box2d), but they are not full game implementations.
+The examples of how to use it can be found [here](https://github.com/flame-engine/flame_box2d/blob/master/examples/), but they are not full game implementations.

 ## Box2DGame (BaseGame extension)